ryanbaldwin/FireKit/README.md

 // You can hydrate a patient with some JSON from your FHIR Server and
 // natively save it to a Realm let realm = try!
-Realm() let patientResponseJSON = someMagicalFHIREndpoint(patientId: 123) let patient = Patient(json: patientResponseJSON)
-try! realm.write { realm.add(patient) }
+Realm() let patientResponseJSONData = someMagicalFHIREndpoint(patientId: 123) let patient = try!
+JSONDecoder().decode(Patient.self, from: patientResponseJSONData) try! realm.write { realm.add(patient) }

 // Alternatively you can Create your own patient